Simultaneous Tactile-Visual Perception for Learning Multimodal Robot Manipulation: Learning Manipulation with

 \subsection{Data Collection and Processing}

-Our pipeline extends \ac{umi}~\cite{chi2024universal} with tactile modalities.
-To improve robustness during contact-rich manipulation, we replaced the original SLAM-based pose tracking with an HTC Vive Tracker, which maintains stable tracking even when SLAM fails due to visual occlusion.
-All data streams---wrist camera, tactile sensors, and proprioception---are synchronized to wrist-camera timestamps and stored in Zarr format for efficient training access.
+Our pipeline extends \ac{umi}~\cite{chi2024universal} with \GodDamnSensorName{} (\cref{fig:tacthru-umi-system}) and replaces the SLAM-based pose tracking with an HTC Vive Tracker for higher tracking success rates.
+While \GodDamnSensorName{} supports 120Hz operation with marker tracking, we use a sufficient and more widely-adopted~\cite{lambeta2020digit,liu2025vitamin} frequency of 30FPS.
+All data streams (wrist camera, tactile sensors, and proprioception) are synchronized to wrist-camera timestamps and stored in Zarr format for efficient training access.